 All of this means you’re ready to go a little faster, stronger, and with a little less recovery, for your next intense workout or training session.

-Yes, the percussion massager is painful for most.
+Yes, the percussion massager can be painful depending on what you’re treating (or if you use it incorrectly).
 But, it will greatly help improve general wellness and well-being if utilized properly.

-Who Will Benefit from use of a Percussion Massager?
+Who Will Benefit from the use of a Percussion Massager?

 - Athletes who perform strenuous exercise and place high levels of stress on bones, joints, and tendons